vladmandic/face-api/README.md

 ### Browser

-Browser example that uses both models as well as all of the extensions is included in `/example/index.html`
+Browser example that uses static images and showcases both models as well as all of the extensions is included in `/example/index.html`
+Example can be accessed directly using Git pages using URL: <https://vladmandic.github.io/face-api/example/index.html>

+Browser example that uses live webcam is included in `/example/webcam.html`
-Example can be accessed directly using Git pages using URL: <https://vladmandic.github.io/face-api/example/>
+Example can be accessed directly using Git pages using URL: <https://vladmandic.github.io/face-api/example/webcam.html>

 <br>